 Hopefully this overview of social media’s involvement in employment law will assist when the next issue develops for you or your client.
 Thanks very much to Jan Michelsen for providing her timely advice for guiding employers in social media policy.
 If you are interested in the comprehensive On Demand Seminar, “Recent Developments in Employment Law”, Click Here.

 About our Law Tips faculty participants:

 Jan Michelsen, Ogletree, Deakins, Nash, Smoak & Stewart, P.C., Indianapolis, counsels and defends management in various labor and employment law matters.
 Her areas of expertise include employment discrimination litigation, EEOC charges and complaints, sexual harassment, the ADEA, the ADA, the FMLA, WARN, in federal and state courts and before regulatory agencies.
 She also counsels in the area of employment contract disputes, employee privacy issues, social media and Web 2.0, electronic communications, wage and hour issues, wrongful discharge claims, and other state tort claims, such as defamation.
 Prior to her legal career, Jan directed communications, strategic planning, and marketing functions as Director of Business Development at Indiana University Medical Center.

 About our Law Tips blogger:

 Thank you for reading Law Tips.
 You may subscribe to this weekly blog through the RSS link at the top of this page.
 Also, you are encouraged to comment below or email Nancy.
-She welcomes your input as she continues to sift through the treasure trove of knowledge of our CLE faculty to share with you on Law Tips.
+She welcomes your input as she continues to sift through the treasure trove of knowledge of our CLE faculty to share with you.